 What is the general advice given by running gurus to avoid joint injury?
 I read several sites and came up with this list.
 I’m not a running coach, so I’d just use this list as a starting spot.

 Even though I have some experience running, I’ve never much appreciated the skill component of the sport until after I stopped running and began strength training.
 With weight lifting, you will quickly learn the pains of poor form.
 With running it may take longer.

 If I were running today, I’d use far less volume, wear proper shoes, and I’d have a fellow runner watch my form and make recommendations.
 With High-Intensity Training, I won’t return to the gym the moment I return back to baseline, but instead, follow the advice of Dr. McGuff and wait an additional day or two.
 So I’d always choose an extra day of rest over more running.
-Minimizing injury risk would be more important than any mileage or time goals.
+Minimizing injury risk would be more important than any mileage or time goal.